Geno419/Streaming-Data-Project/README.md

 2. **Input:**

    - The application will prompt you to enter a search term.
    - Optionally, you can enter a start date in YYYY-MM-DD format.
-Pressing Enter defaults to today's date.
+Pressing Enter defaults to the start of the year.

 3. **Output:**